 Events were moving at speed.
 MacAskill had tapped out a four-word text from Hong Kong: "The Guinness is good."
 This code phrase meant he was now convinced Snowden was genuine.
 Gibson decided to give the NSA a four-hour window to comment, so the agency had an opportunity to disavow the story.
 By British standards, the deadline was fair: long enough to make a few calls, agree a line.
 But for Washington, where journalist-administration relations sometimes resemble a country club, this was nothing short of outrageous.
-In London, the Guardian's editor-in-chief, Alan Rusbridger, headed for the airport for the next available New York flight."Gibson" is Janine Gibson, the Guardian US's editor.
-But the really scary part of the story is what came next, which, as far as I know, hadn't been reported anywhere else until now:
+In London, the Guardian's editor-in-chief, Alan Rusbridger, headed for the airport for the next available New York flight.

 The White House sent in its top guns for a conference call with the Guardian.
 The team included FBI deputy director Sean M Joyce, a Boston native with an action-man resume – investigator against Colombian narcotics, counter-terrorism officer, legal attache in Prague.
 Also patched in was Chris Inglis, the NSA's deputy director.
 He was a man who interacted with journalists so rarely, he was considered by many to be a mythical entity.
 Then there was Robert S Litt, the general counsel to the Office of the Director of National Intelligence.
 Litt was clever, likable, voluble, dramatic, lawyerly and prone to rhetorical flourishes.
 On the Guardian side were Gibson and Millar, sitting in Gibson's small office, with its cheap sofa and unimpressive view of Broadway.